Rais Khan

-In 2017, Khan was awarded Pakistan's third highest civilian honour, the Sitara-i-Imtiaz (Crescent of Excellence) Award by the Government of Pakistan.
+In 2017, Khan was awarded Pakistan's third highest civilian honour, the Sitara-i-Imtiaz (Crescent of Excellence), by the Government of Pakistan.

 Personal life

 Rais Khan was born on 25 November 1939 in Indore, Indore State, British India, to an Urdu-speaking family.
+His Rajput family had produced numerous sitar players, beginning with Ustad Imdad Khan, the first sitar player in India and Pakistan to be recorded.
 He grew up in Bombay.
 His training began at a very young age, on a small coconut shell sitar.
-In 1986 he moved to Pakistan, seven years after marrying his fourth wife – a Pakistani singer named Bilqees Khanum.
-In 1979, the two met for the first time at an event by the Sabri Brothers in Karachi.
-Rais Khan had four sons: Sohail Khan, Cezanne Khan, Farhan Khan and Huzoor Hasnain Khan.
+In 1986, he moved to Pakistan, seven years after marrying his fourth wife – Pakistani singer Bilqees Khanum.
+In 1979, the two had met for the first time at an event by the Sabri Brothers in Karachi.
+Khanum and Rais Khan had two sons, Farhan Rais Khan and Hazoor Hasnain Rais Khan.
+Rais Khan had four sons from his previous marriages: Sohail Khan, Cezanne Khan, Farhan Khan and Huzoor Hasnain Khan.

 Career

 Rais Khan belonged to the Mewati gharana (classical music lineage), which is connected to Indore gharana and the "beenkar baz gayaki ang" (singing style combined with rudra veena approaches) carried out by Rais Khan's father Mohammed Khan, a rudra veena player and a sitarist.
-"Belonging to the Mewati gharana which goes back to the Mughal period, it produced famous singers Haddoo, Hasso and Nathu Khan, and later singers such as Bare Ghulam Ali Khan, as well as sitarists and sarod players."
+"Belonging to the Mewati gharana which goes back to the Mughal period, it produced famous singers Haddoo, Hasso and Nathu Khan, and later singers such as Bade Ghulam Ali Khan, as well as sitarists and sarod players."

 "The famous Indian sitar player Ustad Vilayat Khan is his maternal uncle who came to live with them when Vilayat's father died.
 Rais Khan denies there is any friction between them, contrary to the rumours that exist even today.
 He praises Ravi Shankar, said to be a rival too, as a brilliant musician who has introduced the sitar to the world."

 Despite his extensive meend work and the gandhar pancham sitar style he used, Rais Khan's alapi, gatkari and gamaki work was different in approach, pacing, and even technique, from the Etawah style.
 Amongst the khayal and dhrupad doyens, Rais Khan's gharana had the classical music lineage containing the masters Haddu Khan, Hassu Khan, Nathan Khan, Bande Ali Khan, Babu Khan, Wazir Khan, Waheed Khan, Murad Khan, Latif Khan, Majid Khan, Nazeer Khan, Amanat Khan and Rajab Ali Khan of Dewas.

 As Rais Khan's mother was a singer and his father was a beenkar (veena player), a unique combination of khyal (the most popular classical vocal style), dhrupad (the older and more orthodox classical form) and thumri (lyrical semi-classical form) – 'angs' (approaches) developed in his playing.